ThinkDataEd/curriculum/docs/unit1/lesson17.md

         200. Using TPS, ask students to think about what can they do to increase their data collection.

-2. Remind students that this is the last day to collect data.
+    100. Remind students that this is the last day to collect data.

-3. Ask student teams to take out the 2 questions and the two-way table that they created in the previous day’s lesson.
+2. Ask student teams to take out the 2 questions and the two-way table that they created in the previous day’s lesson.

-4. Before teams ask the class their questions, ask them to strategize about how they will collect and record their data, because they can only ask the 2 questions.
+3. Before teams ask the class their questions, ask them to strategize about how they will collect and record their data, because they can only ask the 2 questions.

-5. Students in the class will respond to each question by raising their hands.
+4. Students in the class will respond to each question by raising their hands.

-6. In a *Whip Around*, have each team ask their 2 questions.
+5. In a *Whip Around*, have each team ask their 2 questions.
 Pause briefly between teams so that the asking team has time to collect and record their data.

-7. Students will use their frequency tables before the end of the lesson.
+6. Students will use their frequency tables before the end of the lesson.

-8. Recall that in the previous lesson, students learned to calculate relative frequencies.
-Now it’s time to look at other ways of understanding a two-way frequency table.
+7. Recall that in the previous lesson, students learned to calculate relative frequencies.

-9. Display the *Cat Ownership and Instruments* table:
+8. Display the *Cat Ownership and Instruments* table:

     **Cat Ownership and Instruments**